DomLaw82/pl_bets/README.md

 ## TODO

+- Use Exec/Eval (dynamic code execution) to allow analysis of data in the frontend

+- Decorators for re-used functions

 - Rearrange file structure for easier deployment with Terraform
   - Use volumes to mount common files/directories to containers
   - Use GitHub Actions to copy common files/directories into build context before running the build step